 We purchased a €10 bottle, and we also snagged a €35 bottle of Eiswein (Icewine).
 Lewis has a partiality for German wines, and he loved them.
 We recommend both.

-That creates a concentrated sweetness in the juice.
 After fermentation, the result is a refreshing flavor.
-The process yields a smaller amount of wine, which is why the price is slightly higher.
+The process is unique from other dessert wines.
+Since it yields a smaller amount of wine, the price is slightly higher.

 Prinz von Hessen Winery is in the Rheingau region of Hesse, which the family previously governed.
 The area is full of gently-sloping hills that are covered with vineyards.
 Due to a variety of soils and wind currents along the river, two vineyards may be 50 meters apart but produce wines that taste entirely different.
 That makes the region a joy to sample from!